nspo/pybarsys/README.md

 sudo systemctl start apache2
 ```
 Finally, test whether everything works again.
 If not, you can try to fix the error or use your backup.

+# Troubleshooting

+It shouldn't be necessary when running pip3 install with sudo if it gives errors then change the folder permission with:
+'''
+cd /var/www/
+chmod +rwx pybarsys
+'''

 # Bug reports
 Please feel free to open an issue in case you think you spotted a bug.